 Den leader.
-Uses the den meeting resources to lead the den at den meetings.
+Uses the Den Leader Guide and den meeting plans to lead the den at den meetings.
 Attends the monthly pack committee meeting.

 Cubmaster.
 Helps plan and carry out the pack program with the help of the pack committee.
 Emcees the monthly pack meeting and attends the pack committee meeting.